etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-and-update-business-entities-using-web-services.md

 ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_Create_And_Update_Business_Entities_Using_Web_Services-1.png)

-We use the `HTTP POST` command with this data.
-We will get a `200 OK` response back, indicating that everything went well with the invoice data we have just created.
+We use the HTTP `POST` command with this data.
+We will get a `200 OK` response back, indicating that everything went well with the invoice data that was just created.

 ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_Create_And_Update_Business_Entities_Using_Web_Services-2.png)